webforj/webforj-docs/docs/routing/route-navigation.md

    - **`REPLACE`**: Replaces the current route in the history stack with the new location, preventing the back button from navigating to the previous route.

 2. **Fire Events (`setFireEvents`)**
    Determines whether navigation lifecycle events should be fired during navigation.
-By default, events are fired (`true`).
-If set to `false`, no events will be fired, which is useful for silent navigations.
+By default, this is set to `true`, and events are fired.
+If set to `false`, no events will be fired, which is useful for silent navigation.

 3. **Invoke Observers (`setInvokeObservers`)**
    This flag controls whether the navigation should trigger observers within the navigated components.
 Observers typically handle events like route entry or exit.
-Disabling this (`false`) prevents observers from being invoked.
+Setting this to `false` prevents observers from being invoked.

 4. **Update History (`setUpdateHistory`)**
    When set to `false`, this option prevents the history location from being updated.
 This is useful when you want to change the view without affecting the browser’s back or forward navigation.
 It only affects history management, not the component lifecycle or route handling.